Gloria Fonda

 Gloria Fonda (born Gertrude Katherine Fonda; January 24, 1894 – January 20, 1978) was a U.S. actress of the silent film era.

 Early years

 Born in St. Paul, Minnesota and raised in Seattle, Washington, Fonda was the daughter of Mary Etta Walsh and Willard Archibald Fonda, a successful glove manufacturer.
 While she was a student at the University of Washington, she won a beauty contest, and in 1917 she was one of two winners in the International Beauty Contest held in the United States.

 Brief Movie Career

 Fonda won a most beautiful girl in Washington pageant sponsored by Universal Pictures.
 Her home was in Seattle, Washington.
 She came to Hollywood with sixty other beauties from American states.

-Fonda made only seven films during a career which lasted from 1915–1916.
+Fonda made only seven films during a career which lasted from 1915 to 1916.
 Often she appeared in movies directed by William C. Dowlan.
 Among these are The Mayor's Decision (1915), The Devil and Idle Hands (1915), and Drugged Waters (1916).